NC State Extension Publications

 • There are several species of hammerhead worms in North Carolina.
 Bipalium kewense (see images), is typically a darker brown color with five lines along the length of the body (the central and side lines being thinner than the others) and a dark, broken collar around the neck.
 The mollusc-eating hammerhead worm (Bipalium vagum), has a short body and wide head, with a single dark stripe down the back and a distinct collar around the neck.
 Diversibipalium multilineatum is pale or straw yellow colored, and has five thin stripes down the length of the body with the central one continuing onto the head; it also lacks a collar around the neck region.
 The wandering broadhead planarian (Bipalium adventitum) is light colored as well, but has a single thin stripe along the back, no collar around the neck and may have a more rounded head.
 The three-lined land planarian (Bipalium pennsylvanicum) has three dorsal lines, the middle line extending onto the head and lacking a collar around the neck.
 A good illustration of some of the differences can be seen in this drawing.

 • Several small dark gray/blue/brown species without any distinct patterns or a hammerhead are found in North Carolina (see images).
 Some of these may be native but are difficult to identify to a particular species.
-Others may be recent invaders, including perhaps the species Obama nungara, a South American species that has been found in Europe and other countries.
+Others may be recent invaders, including the species Obama nungara, a South American species that has been found in Europe and other countries, as well as the newly described Amaga pseudobama, whose native origin is unknown (see images).

 • Among the most talked about land flatworms is the New Guinea flatworm (Platydemus manokwari).
 It has recently become established in many Southern states and image records show it is likely in certain parts of North Carolina now.
 It can be distinguished from similar dark species without a hammerhead by the distinct light stripe down the length of the back, the very pale underside (contrasting with the dark top of the animal), and a large eye on each side of the head.